AI Adoption Guide

 Studies consistently show that around 70% of AI projects fail to deliver their expected business value.
 The reasons are rarely technical.
 The most common causes are:

-• No governance — AI tools are deployed without oversight, risk classification, or clear ownership.
+- No governance: AI tools are deployed without oversight, risk classification, or clear ownership.

-• No measurement — Organisations cannot demonstrate ROI because they never defined baselines or tracked adoption metrics.
+- No measurement: Organisations cannot demonstrate ROI because they never defined baselines or tracked adoption metrics.

-• No change management — Employees are handed new AI tools without training, context, or incentives to adopt them.
+- No change management: Employees are handed new AI tools without training, context, or incentives to adopt them.

-The 5 Dimensions of AI Readiness
+The 6 Dimensions of AI Readiness

 Getting Started